Sulaiman001/encryptonote/README.md

 ===============

 This is a simple encrypted note taking app.
-Notes are stored encrypted with cbc-256-aes in a MongoDB database.
-The project is written in PHP, jQuery, with persistence handled by Doctrine.
-The layout is handled by Foundation 6.
+Notes are stored encrypted with openssl AES-256-CBC in a MongoDB database.
 Note editing powered by ckeditor for wysiwyg note taking.

 INSTALL